-Another strategy for fast propagation is utilized by vertebrates with myelinated axons.
+Another strategy for fast propagation is utilized by vertebrates with axons that are covered with and insulating layer (myelin) that is interrupted periodically exposing the axon in the nodes of Ranvier.
 In this case, the circulation of current between patches is indeed discrete because there is a very good insulator (the myelin) that covers the axon between nodes of Ranvier.
-The myelin makes the membrane conductance very low and decreases the membrane capacitance in the internodal region that is essentially a passive membrane.
+The myelin is formed by a glial cell that envelopes the axon with multiple turns where each turn is just the membrane of the glia.
+The result is that the internal medium is insulated from the external medium with multiple membranes increasing the membrane resistance (or decreasing membrane conductance) significantly.
+At the same time, as each membrane is a capacitor, the inside is separated from the outside by many capacitors in series, decreasing the total membrane capacitance significantly.
+(This is because when n capacitors, each of value C, are connected in series the total capacitance is C/n).
+The very low membrane conductance and very low membrane capacitance in the internodal region is essentially a passive membrane.
 The activation of the Na conductance occurs in the nodes where the action potential develops.
 An active node of Ranvier will excite its neighboring node by the same mechanism outlined above, except that because the nodes are separated by the myelinated region and are so far apart, the actual speed of propagation is increased even when the fiber diameter is not very large.
 For this reason this type propagation has been called saltatory conduction.
+You can observe the effect of the myelin in an axon by running the Nerve program and selecting the propagated action potential mode.
+Then, go to AXON PROPERTIES and click on Non-Mielinated (to change to mielinited) and then run the simulation again in either V vs T or V vs X modes.
+When using V vs X mode you will see why is called saltatory.
+You can also see how the currents spread between nodes.
+To start click here.